ANRGUSC/Jupiter/README.md

 # Jupiter

-Jupiter is a Central orchestrator for Dispersed Computing that uses Docker containers and Kubernetes (K8s).
+Jupiter is a orchestrator for Dispersed Computing that uses Docker containers and Kubernetes (K8s).
 The Jupiter system has three main components: Profilers, Task Mappers, and
-CIRCE Dispatcher.
+CIRCE Dispatcher. **(For a detailed documentation refer to our [http://jupiter.readthedocs.io/](http://jupiter.readthedocs.io/))**

 ### Profilers
 Jupiter comes with two different profiler tools: DRUPE (Network and Resource Profiler) and an one time Execution Profiler.